Future Governance of Ocean-Based Negative Emissions Technologies: A Scenario Workshop

 The workshop was organised by the Research Institute for Sustainability – Helmholtz Centre Potsdam (RIFS – formally Institute for Advanced Sustainability Studies / IASS) as part of the OceanNETs project and followed a first workshop that identified challenges within the current governance framework for ocean-based NETs.
 This second workshop asked participants to take part in both breakout groups and plenary discussions to explore scenarios that reflect on identified governance challenges within the current and alternative global ocean governance regimes.
 Participants have been asked to develop „good governance” responses within given prompts and interactively advance discussions on the future governance of ocean-based NETs.

-The workshop results will be summarized in deliverable D2.4: Summary report on Workshop 2 on governance for oceanbased NETs.
+The workshop results has been summarized in deliverable D2.4: Summary report on Workshop 2 on governance for oceanbased NETs.

 Science-Policy Discussion: Achieving climate neutrality and the Paris Agreement goals: Opportunities for ocean-based methods of carbon dioxide removal (CDR)